What is Down syndrome?

-- Translocation (3-5%) extra chromosome 21 is attached to another chromosome in every cell
+- Translocation (3-5%): an extra chromosome 21 is attached to another chromosome in every cell

-- Mosaic (1-2 %) mixture of cells, some with an extra chromosome 21 and normal cells.
+- Mosaic (1-2 %): mixture of cells, some with an extra chromosome 21 and some normal.

 How do we know which form of Down syndrome our child has?